gummyworm/monster/README.md

 ## Auxiliary Views
 Within the debugger, there are 3 auxiliary views that may be activated with the function keys.
-Each shows information about the machine or debug state that may be useful to the user.
+Each shows information about the machine or debug state.
 Each viewer also contains an editor, which is activated with the keys enumerated below next to their corresponding editor.

 Pressing the `<-` key will return the user from the auxiliary editor to the source code editor.
-And `F1` will hide the active viewer to maximize the source editor's screen size.
+And `F1` will hide the active view to maximize the source editor's screen size.

 ### Memory Viewer (`F3` while debugging)